-3. She/he shall take most of the photos for the book, him/herself and shall assignation and schedule other pictures that are to be taken determining poses,

-- 5. She/he may secure other special photography for individual student faculty and staff (mug shot) photos, to be arranged in the class and other special sections, such as administration, faculty full-time, part-time and staff, etc.. - She/he shall check and maintain inventories of photography equipment and supplies and report on inventories to the editor and chief advisor/sponsor regularly, including total inventories at the beginning and close of her/his service. - 7.
-She/he is responsible for developing/printing all of her/his own pictures.
+- She/he shall meet with the editor to plan each week's work. - 2.
+She/he shall take most of the photos for the book, him/herself and shall assign and schedule other pictures that are to be taken determining poses, composition and numbers of pictures.
+She/he may designate a coordinator to assist him/her in gathering such candid shots from students as may be desired. - She/he identifies all pictures. - 5.
+She/he may secure other special photography for individual student faculty and staff (mug shot) photos, to be arranged in the class and other special sections, such as administration, faculty full-time, part-time and staff, etc.. - 6.
+She/he shall check and maintain inventories of photography equipment and supplies and report on inventories to the editor and chief advisor/sponsor regularly, including total inventories at the beginning and close of her/his service. - 7.
+She/he is responsible for transferring images from camera to designated computer folders for team review.